automorph-org/automorph/docs/Examples.md

 // Customize exposed API to RPC function name mapping val mapName = (name: String) => name match {
-  case "hello" => Seq("hello", "hi")
+  // 'hello' is exposed both as 'hello' and 'hi' case "hello" => Seq("hello", "hi")

+  // 'hidden' is not exposed
   case "hidden" => Seq.empty

+  // 'sum' is exposed as 'test.sum'
   case other => Seq(s"test.$other")
 }